 Many languages have two-way contrasts, traditionally called 'voicing', between two categories of obstruents which we transcribe as p, t, k and b, d, g.
-It is well established that different languages realize this 'voicing' contrast with different phonetic cues (e.g. Abramson & Whalen, 2017; Lisker & Abramson, 1964).
-Since even within a single language the contrast can be realized with different phonetic cues depending on a segment's position in a word, utterance, or syllable, attention has focused on phrase-initial position, as this is the position where cues are maximally contrastive.
-Some languages (like French) do employ phonetic voicing (i.e. vocal cord vibration) in initial position and contrast a negative $VOT^1$ (lead time) with a positive VOT (lag time).
-Other languages (like English and German) do not show phonetic voicing in either of the stop series, but instead contrast a short positive VOT (short lag) with a long positive VOT (long lag).
-A large body of research has discussed this issue's bearing on the link between phonological representation and phonetic realization.
-Should this two-way contrast should be represented the same way in both English and French?
-Or should it be represented differently, reflecting the different phonetic realizations?
-Honeybone (2005) summarizes work which supports each of these views.
+It is well established that different languages realize this 'voicing' contrast with different phonetic cues (e.g. Lisker & Abramson, 1964; Abramson & Whalen, 2017).
+Since even within a single language the contrast can be realized with different phonetic cues depending on a segment's position in a word, utterance, or syllable, attention has focused on initial position, as this is the position where cues are maximally contrastive.
+Some languages do employ phonetic voicing (i.e. vocal cord vibration) in initial position and contrast a negative VOT1 (lead time) with a positive VOT (e.g. French).
+Other languages (like English and German) do not show voicing in either of the stop series, but instead contrast a short positive VOT (short